 Standard Uranium Provides Exploration Update Highlighting Successful Project Generation with New Joint Venture Ready Projects Available in 2025

-Vancouver, October 31, 2024 - Standard Uranium Ltd. (TSXV: STND) (OTCQB: STTDF) (FSE: 9SU0) ("Standard Uranium" or the "Company")is pleased to provide a summary of work programs on three of it's 100% owned uranium exploration projects currently under option and plans for targeted exploration strategies to continue advancing its uranium portfolio in the Athabasca Basin region, northern Saskatchewan towards discovery.
+Vancouver, BC, Oct 31, 2024 - (ACN Newswire) - Standard Uranium Ltd. (TSXV: STND) (OTCQB: STTDF) (FSE: 9SU0) ("Standard Uranium" or the "Company")is pleased to provide a summary of work programs on three of it's 100% owned uranium exploration projects currently under option and plans for targeted exploration strategies to continue advancing its uranium portfolio in the Athabasca Basin region, northern Saskatchewan towards discovery.

 The Company holds more than 233,000 acres of prime exploration real estate across the prolific Athabasca Basin region, which hosts the highest-grade uranium deposits on the planet.
 The Company boasts an attractive portfolio of uranium exploration projects currently available for option ranging from early-stage to drill-ready projects throughout the Athabasca region, providing turn-key opportunities with permits in hand, First Nations agreements signed, vendors secured, and highly prospective uranium targets.
 Standard Uranium has continued to deliver on its project generator model in 2024 through expansion of landholdings and advancement of early-stage projects through geophysical surveys to be executed this fall, providing excellent turn-key opportunities for potential joint venture partners.
 The Company is actively seeking new joint venture partners on these exciting uranium projects.